 At first, Maxfield stayed in hotels and motels, but that quickly depleted the $1,000 that she had saved.
 “So, I was sleeping in my car and couch surfing,” she says.
 There were many days when food was scarce, and she didn’t have enough to eat.
 Then she heard about the Supplemental Nutrition Assistance Program, or SNAP, and went to the local office to apply.
 “They gave me an emergency SNAP card that day with, like, $200 on it and it quite literally saved my life,” she says.

 Those challenging experiences are a main reason that Maxfield is among students working to open a food pantry on the Worcester State campus for students in need.
 The pantry, which is set to open at the start of the spring semester in the Student Center, will provide non-perishable items to students who lack access to affordable and adequate quantities of nutritious food.
-Recent research conducted by a WSU graduate student found that about one in three students has either low or very low food security, according to Joanne Jaber Gauvin, staff assistant in the Urban Studies Department, who has been helping to guide the student-led food-pantry initiative.
+Recent research conducted by a WSU graduate student found that about one in three students has either low or very low food security, according to Joanne Jaber Gauvin, staff assistant in the Urban Action Institute, who has been helping to guide the student-led food-pantry initiative.

 The food pantry will be located on the third floor of the Student Center in the suite of offices near Student Affairs, where Counseling and Career Services are located.
 “It’s a great location for it,” Jaber Gauvin says.
 “It’s in an accessible building where there’s lots of student traffic, but also provides some privacy for students that want to access the food pantry.
 It also gives us a storage space as well to store items that we’ll be able to stock the pantry with.”